Abominic/Websitev2/README.md

 You can preview the production build with `npm run preview`.

-> To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.
+> To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment. -->

+# My new Website

+Decided that the old one was bad and using separate react builds for everything was not very space efficient.

+Hopefully this one will be much better.